-7. The doconfig program is menu-driven and first asks you to supply your system's name, then tells you that a system with that name exists, and asks you
+7. The doconfig program is menu-driven and first asks you to supply your system's name, then tells you that a system with that name exists, and asks you whether you want to replace the existing system.

 Enter y to indicate you do want to replace the system.
 For example: